cvmfs/doc-cvmfs/index.rst

 What is CernVM-FS?
 ^^^^^^^^^^^^^^^^^^

-The CernVM-File System (CernVM-FS) provides a scalable, reliable and low- maintenance software distribution service.
+The CernVM File System (CernVM-FS) provides a scalable, reliable and low- maintenance software distribution service.
 It was developed to assist High Energy Physics (HEP) collaborations to deploy software on the worldwide- distributed computing infrastructure used to run data processing applications.
 CernVM-FS is implemented as a POSIX read-only file system in user space (a FUSE module).
 Files and directories are hosted on standard web servers and mounted in the universal namespace ``/cvmfs``.
-Internally, CernVM-FS uses content-addressable storage and Merkle trees in order to maintain file data and meta-data.
+Internally, CernVM-FS uses content-addressable storage and Merkle trees in order to maintain file data and metadata.
 CernVM-FS uses outgoing HTTP connections only, thereby it avoids most of the firewall issues of other network file systems.
-It transfers data and meta-data on demand and verifies data integrity by cryptographic hashes.
+It transfers data and metadata on demand and verifies data integrity by cryptographic hashes.

 By means of aggressive caching and reduction of latency, CernVM-FS focuses